-1. Obligations before a staff transfer
+1. Obligations before a Staff Transfer

-- 1.1 The Supplier agrees that within 20 Working Days of the earliest of: - 1.1.1 receipt of a notification from the Buyer of a Service Transfer or intended Service Transfer; - 1.1.2 receipt of the giving of notice of early termination or any Partial Termination of the relevant Contract; - 1.1.3 the date which is 12 Months before the end of the Term; and - 1.1.4 receipt of a written request of the Buyer at any time (provided that the Buyer shall only be entitled to make one such request in any 6 Month period), it shall provide in a suitably anonymised format so as to comply with the Data Protection Legislation, the Supplier's Provisional Supplier Staff List, together with the Staffing Information in relation to the Supplier's Provisional Supplier Staff List and it shall provide an updated Supplier's Provisional Supplier Staff List at such intervals as are reasonably requested by the Buyer.
+- 1.1 The Supplier agrees that within twenty (20) Working Days of the earliest of: - 1.1.1 receipt of a notification from the Buyer of a Service Transfer or intended Service Transfer; - 1.1.2 receipt of the giving of notice of early termination or any Partial Termination of the relevant Contract; and - 1.1.3 the date which is twelve (12) Months before the end of the Term; or - 1.1.4 receipt of a written request of the Buyer at any time (provided that the Buyer shall only be entitled to make one such request in any six (6) Month period), it shall provide in a suitably anonymised format so as to comply with the Data Protection Legislation, the Supplier's Provisional Supplier Staff List, together with the Staffing Information in relation to the Supplier's Provisional Supplier Staff List and it shall provide an updated Supplier's Provisional Supplier Staff List at such intervals as are reasonably requested by the Buyer.